dialogic-godot/documentation/documentation/characters-and-portraits.md

 ![image](/media/portrait_list_buttons.png)

 *Note: Groups are not actually saved.
-Instead, a portrait gets the name "Group" or "Portrait".
 This means empty groups will get lost when leaving the editor.*

 ---